 For more detailed instructions on melting read my Chocolate Making Tips page.

 Air popper for the popcorn or a plain brown lunch bag and a microwave

 popcorn boxes, optional

-However you pop your popcorn, you'll want remove all of the un-popped kernels before tossing it with the chocolate.
-No one wants to eat chocolate covered kernels.
+However you pop your popcorn, you'll want to remove all of the un-popped kernels before tossing it with the chocolate.
+No one wants to eat chocolate-covered kernels.

 Mix popcorn with peanuts, pretzels, and potato chip pieces.

 Pour melted white chocolate over the popcorn.
 Use a large spatula or spoon to gently fold the popcorn and white chocolate just until the popcorn is covered nicely.

 If you stir for too long, the chocolate will begin to harden and you will end up with spikes of chocolate on your popcorn.